Key Takeaways

 What happens if a tribe operates gaming without a valid compact?

-Class III gaming without a valid Tribal-State Compact is generally illegal.
+Class III gaming without a valid Tribal-State Compact or federal substitute procedure is generally unlawful.
 The NIGC can issue closure orders, assess civil fines, and take enforcement action.
-In limited circumstances, federal Secretarial Procedures can substitute for a compact when a state refuses to negotiate in good faith, but this process is lengthy and politically uncertain.
+In limited circumstances, federal Secretarial Procedures can substitute for a compact when the IGRA process has been followed, but this path is lengthy and politically uncertain.

 Need Tribal Gaming Compliance Counsel?